vicsharp-shibusa/csharp-webapi-setup-tests/README.md

 ## Best Practices

-I recommend restarting the api between tests, otherwise the memory consumption stats may be skewed.
+- I recommend restarting the api between tests, otherwise the memory consumption stats will be skewed.
+- Deleting and re-creating the database between tests is not the worst idea; running one test might cause the db to resize - a problem with which the second contestant does have to deal.